wwoast/constantina/docs/INSTALL.md

 all Python resources every time someone visits a site, and on embedded servers, this can add many seconds of latency to the initial page load!

-Additionally, Apache doesn't support `X-Sendfile` lookup paths as configuration in a user-configurable `.htaccess` file.
-If your hosting provider won't configure the proper `X-Sendfile` settings, then effectively **you have no way to protect your private files behind authentication**.
-You can still use Constantina, but your forum's content will be vulnerable to filename guessing by an attacker (the _Insecure Direct-Object Reference_ vulnerability).

 #### VirtualEnv setup
 Shared hosting environments may require you to bundle a bit of code together to support